 The only thing better than a Sunday is a rainy Sunday.
 Those close to me know to drop by my house when it’s raining.
 I get into so much trouble in my kitchen on rainy days!
-This weekend I had a craving for seafood chowder.
+This weekend I had a craving for seafood chowder with mussels.
 Here’s what I came up with.

 This is not a thick chowder.
 If you wanted it thicker, you could throw in another potato or two.
 The flavor of this soup is phenomenal and it reheats beautifully.
 Just throw the whole soup pot in the fridge and when you’re ready for leftovers, take the soup pot out and let it sit on the counter for about twenty minutes before putting it on the stove over a low flame.
 Take the lid off; a layer of fat will cover the soup.
 Don’t panic.
 Gently stir the soup and after ten minutes on a low heat, you’ll have the gorgeous chowder consistency once more.